Take a Year

 When he emailed them to Ororo, he encrypted it.
 At the mansion, they'd used email accounts that automatically encrypted everything, but this was the first time he'd done such a thing since leaving.
 He wished he was sending it on their secure network.
 A crazy thought hit him about possibly setting up his old account here in his apartment, so he could.
 He highly doubted this would be the last email he'd send to Ororo about this.

 He tried to put the whole thing out of his mind after that.
 He had plenty of homework to grade, plus it was high time he cleaned a little.
-He'd let that slip way more than he would have back when he'd been a responsible teacher and X-Man.
+He'd let that slip way more than he would have back at the mansion.
 Also, there were the presents to order, and if he waited much longer, he wouldn't be sure about them getting there in time.

 The first two tasks he did manage to focus on, and in between them he similarly ate his dinner and took in the news with little difficulty.
 There was a little bit about the hearings, and more about the various fraud lawsuits Worthington Labs had been hit with.
 Those amused Scott, probably more than they should, but wouldn't have any practical results for who knew how long.